samsisle/vercel-integration/README.md

 This Next.js app serves as the UI for a bare minimal [Vercel Integration](https://vercel.com/docs/integrations) that utilizes [Webhooks](https://vercel.com/docs/integrations/webhooks-overview).

-To show a simple Webhook in action, we are console logging the `body.payload` in `/api/webhook`.
+To easily a Webhook in action, we are simply console logging the `body.payload` in `/api/webhook`.

 ## Important requirements to mention